New scholarships are awarded once a year at our April Board Meeting. Applications must be received in the TSEF office

 Tri State will not be billed and will not pay if a student's charges are fully covered by other scholarships and grants.
 Again, our scholarships are supplemental.

 Tri State funds undergraduate degrees in any field and graduate degrees in education only.
-Tri State does not fund classes or degrees that are completely online.
+Tri State does not fund classes or degrees that are entirely online (with the exception of online graduate programs in Education at a university in Mississippi or at the University of North Alabama).

 Article II of the by-laws of the Tri State Educational Foundation identifies priority areas